-I haven’t found any other city in the world with this kind of awesome combination of markets and malls.
-One minute you can shop cheap local designs at one of the many markets in Bangkok and the next minute luxury brands like Louis Vuitton and Chanel in a shopping mall nearby.
+I haven’t found any other city in the world with this kind of fantastic combination of markets and malls.
+One minute you can shop cheap local designs at one of the many markets in Bangkok, and the next minute luxury brands like Louis Vuitton and Chanel in a shopping mall nearby.
 The fascinating contrasts and variety are what I like the most about shopping in Bangkok.
 You can find everything here!

 It can, however, be a bit difficult and overwhelming to find the best shopping in Bangkok since the city has so many shopping malls and markets.

 BONUS: We have made a free printable PDF and ePUB version of this guide to Bangkok’s best shopping available to our newsletter subscribers.
 Perfect for printing or carrying on your iPad!